Jelle van Kruijssen

-Jelle van Kruijssen (born 3 July 1989) is a Dutch footballer who plays as a striker for Londerzeel.
+Jelle van Kruijssen (born 3 July 1989) is a Dutch footballer who plays as a striker for VV UNA.

 Playing career

 Van Kruijssen spent his youth at amateur sides, UNA and DVS, but transferred to the Willem II youth team as a teenager.
 He did not break through to the first team, resulting in a transfer to FC Eindhoven together with fellow Willem II player, Ratko Vansimpsen.
 Van Kruijssen made his first team debut on 27 August 2010, replacing Vansimpsen 83 minutes into a 3–0 victory over Fortuna Sittard at Jan Louwers Stadion.

 In 2013, van Kruijssen was sent on a summer loan to the USL Premier Development League team, Houston Dutch Lions.
 He made his debut on 11 May 2013 against Laredo Heat where he scored.
 After this he would no longer get a professional contract and played in Belgium for Zwarte Leeuw, Hoogstraten VV and Berchem Sport.
 He moved to Londerzeel ahead of the 2020–21 season.